Prior-Informed Flow Matching for Graph Reconstruction: Additional results

-\subsection{Denoising.}
+The priors used in the main text (GraphSAGE, node2vec, VGAE, NCNC) are all embedding-based link predictors.
+To test whether PIFM is agnostic to the \emph{family} of structural prior, we additionally evaluate a graphon-based prior: Scalable Implicit Graphon Learning (SIGL)~\citep{sigl}, which fits a graphon to the training graphs and predicts masked edges from the learned latent node coordinates (background in Appendix~\ref{app:background_graphon}).
+Unlike the main-text priors, SIGL is a generative model of an exchangeable graph family rather than a discriminative edge predictor, making it a useful test on PIFM's prior-agnosticism.

+\subsection{Denoising}

-This second problem is the complement of expansion, meaning that we seek to remove a set of spurious edges $\ccalE_S$ from $A^{\ccalO}$, such that the edge set of the ground truth is $\ccalE = \ccalE_O \setminus \ccalE_S$.
-Hence, the initialization becomes $\bbA_0 = \bbA_1^{\ccalO} \odot (f_{prior}(\bbA_1^{\ccalO}) + \bbepsilon_s)$.
-We assume that 20\% of the edges are flipped; the results are shown in Table~\ref{tab:results_denoising}.
+Denoising is the complement of expansion, meaning that we seek to remove a set of spurious edges $\ccalE_S$ from $A^{\ccalO}$, such that the edge set of the ground truth is $\ccalE = \ccalE_O \setminus \ccalE_S$.
+Hence, the initialization becomes $\bbA_0 = \bbA^{\ccalO} \odot (f_{prior}(\bbA^{\ccalO}) + \bbepsilon_s)$.
+As in the expansion task, PIFM here is trained with the squared Frobenius distortion (MSE loss).
+We corrupt the observed graph by flipping 20\% of the upper-triangle zero-entries into spurious edges (denoted 0.2 Flip); the results are shown in Table~\ref{tab:results_denoising}.
 Similarly to expansion, PIFM (GraphSAGE) attains the best AUC/AP on all datasets, again surpassing the GraphSAGE prior and remaining baselines.
 It \emph{strongly} reduces false positives from the given prior initialization, while FNR is low on dense IMDB-B ($2.67$) and higher on sparser sets.
-Overall, PIFM removes spurious edges more reliably while improves other metrics as well.
+Overall, PIFM removes spurious edges more reliably while also improving other metrics.